software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 It is a [Scarb's manifest files](https://docs.swmansion.com/scarb/docs/reference/manifest).
 It defines dependencies for you packages.
 Protostar uses Scarb to manage dependencies.
-This way you can manage your [dependencies](https://docs.swmansion.com/scarb/docs/reference/specifying-dependencies) as if you were using Scarb directly - you will not notice any difference!

 Example content of this file: